-Dual shower heads. feature two shower heads controlled by a single set of levers.
+Feature two shower heads controlled by a single set of levers.
 In their simple form, they consist of a fixed, wall-mounted shower head paired with a hand-held counterpart.
-Some dual shower heads come with a diverter valve which allows the user to operate either shower head or both simultaneously.
+Some of the models come with a diverter valve which allows the user to operate either shower head or both simultaneously.

 Shower panel systems

 Shower panel systems.
 The best way to think of shower panel systems is as Jacuzzis you stand up in — Shower panel systems are one of the hottest trends in the shower industry.
 A shower system usually consists of difference elements including valves, body sprays, shower heads, water outlets, hand showers and volume controls.
 Choosing the best shower panel can truly turn your time in the shower into a true spa experience.

 Shower panel towers are highly customizable compared to their regular shower heads.
 Obviously, shower panel towers are expensive.
 And if you want to go balls to the wall and purchase one of these shower systems, you’ll be looking at $150-$500 price tag.
 The downside, however is that your hot water consumption will increase drastically if you’re using a shower panel system.
 That said, make sure water heater can provide enough hot water to run these shower panel systems.
 Also, bear in mind to check if there are no environmental restrictions in your area concerning the installation of multiple shower heads.

 Sliding bar shower heads